Emmanuel10-edu/BEE208-Home-Appliance-Power-Usage-Monitor-and-Cost-Estimator/README.md

   in advance how many the user will add.
   **Solution:** Used a `vector<Appliance>` which grows automatically as new appliances are added.

-*(Each group member should fill in their actual contribution before submission.)*